boralben/bitrise_android_explainer/README.md

-# Sauce Labs Intro to Android Training App
+# Bitrise Android Explainer

-A simple demo app intended to provide an introduction to Android development and testing practices.
+A simple demo app that includes JVM and instrumentation tests used to showcase the [Bitrise](bitrise.io) Mobile CI/CD Platform.

-The [training_material](./training_material) directory includes guides to various topics.
+This codebase is adapted from a previous project introducing concepts of Android development and testing.
+If you're curious, checkout the [training_material](./training_material) directory for guides to various topics.